truust-io/docs.truust.io/content/payment-flows.md

 ### Wallet Top-up

-This movement will transfer the funds from the customer's card or bank account to a wallet, allowing him to top-up his own wallet for future usages:
+This movement will transfer the funds from the customer's card or bank account to a wallet, allowing him to top-up his wallet for future usages:

 ![](/assets/wallettopup.png)